French teacher killed in attack by student who claimed to 'be possessed' - KTVZ

 A teenage student killed a teacher at a school in southwestern France on Wednesday, authorities said.

-The 50-year-old female teacher died from injuries inflicted by the attacker, a 16-year-old student, said French government spokesperson Olivier Veran.
+The 50-year-old female teacher died from injuries inflicted by the attacker, a 16-year-old student, said French government spokesman Olivier Veran.

 The assailant was a teenager suffering from psychological troubles who claimed to “be possessed” after stabbing the teacher in the chest, according to CNN affiliate BFMTV.